Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/consumer-groups.md

 ## decK example

 Let's look at a more complex example where you define three consumer groups for rate limiting consumers.
+In this example, each consumer group represents a different tier of support, such as Free, Basic, and Premium.
+Each tier will have different rate limits.
+For example, the Free tier has lower rate limits than the Premium tier.

-We'll be using decK to reduce the configuration complexity, but you can achieve all of this using the {{site.konnect_short_name}} admin interface or API as well.
+We'll be using [decK](/deck/) to reduce the configuration complexity, but you can achieve all of this using the {{site.konnect_short_name}} admin interface or API as well.

 In the following decK file, you have:
 1. Consumer authentication via the Key Authentication plugin